 Wearing a Personal Flotation Device 'PFD' (life jacket) can save your life!

 If you have happen to fall in San Francisco the average water temperature is around 54 degrees.
 Not having to expend energy to keep yourself afloat will increase your chances of avoiding hypothermia.
 You don't have to wear one to be legal but it's a very sensible choice for newcomers to sailing.

 Whenever you go sailing, make sure to bring clothes that can be layered to help keep you warm, dry and comfortable.

 When going forward or moving about while a boat is underway, keep your weight low, walk on the windward side, and keep a hold of something secure like a grab rail or shroud.
 These things will reduce the risk of going over- board.

 Be wary of going barefoot on a sailboat until you are used to where deck hardware and areas of good traction are.

-Be sure to bring comfortable shoes with white soles.
+Be sure to bring comfortable shoes with white or non-marking soles.